djberg96/rslp/README.md

 ## Maintenance
 Please contact me about taking over maintenance of this library if you are interested.
-I'm not actually using it myself, and have no real plans to update it.
+I'm not actually using it myself, so maintenance and releases will be sporadic at best.

 Why then?
 I originally wrote most of this when I thought we might need it for a project at work.
-That never materialized, but I hated to let it go to waste, so I've published what I completed.
+That never materialized, but I hated to let it go to waste, so I've published what I completed and may occasionally tinker with it from time to time.

 ## License
 Apache-2.0

 ## Copyright
-(C) 2003-2021 Daniel J. Berger, All Rights Reserved
+(C) 2003-2022 Daniel J. Berger, All Rights Reserved

 ## Warranty
 This package is provided "as is" and without any express or